NicolaeNMV/BehindTheOverlay/README.md

 ## News

+13 Jun | The works on Safari extension has already begun.

 11 Jun | Firefox extension is available now !
 Been a few days since I was seeking how to do it ;)

 10 Jun | Assign a keyboard shortcut, [see how](https://twitter.com/Behind_Overlay/status/476250479706398722).